-Do Yorkies Really Have a Napoleon Complex?
+Do Yorkies Really Have A Napoleon Complex?

-Do Yorkies Really Have a Napoleon Complex?
+Do Yorkies Really Have A Napoleon Complex?

 Understanding Yorkies’ Behavior: Do They Really Have a Napoleon Complex?